Site map 7 February 2026, 10:43

 Schematic of the test rig for hydrodynamic testing of heat and mass transfer devices

-The column’s bottom (pos.
-3), having diameter 1.5 m and volume 1.8 m3, contains a hydraulic lock of depth 600 mm.
+The bottom of the column (position 3), with a diameter of 1.5 m and a volume of 1.8 m³, contains a hydraulic lock with a depth of 600 mm.